 8:35 Children arrive, put their things away, register and join free flow activities

 9:30 Snack table is open and children free flow

-11:25 Tidy up time and carpet session (this varies from day to day but is usually based on topics the children are interested in, themes for the term or PSE discussions)
+11:00 Tidy up time and carpet session (this varies from day to day but is usually based on topics the children are interested in, enhancement themes for the term or PSE discussions)

-13:00 Register and Maths session (one day a week this becomes a music session)
+12:50 Register and Maths session (once a week this session becomes a music session)

 Getting ready for school

-There are many things you can do at home to support your child in preparing for their first day at school (please refer to the school booklet you have been sent for a list of these).
-The chart below suggests some activities that will also be useful and they are things that you can do to keep your child occupied at home during the current situation.
-Some of them are aimed more towards Key Stage 1 but the majority of the suggestions are important life skills for Reception aged children.
+There are many things you can do at home to support your child in preparing for their first day at school (please refer to the school booklet you have been sent for a list of these and the information below which provides you with some suggestions).

 The Essex Child and Family Wellbeing Service (Family Hub) has designed some information on how to ensure that your child is 'school ready'.
 They also provide much support for families who may have concerns or questions regarding a child's development.
 All information is provided on the document underneath.